Vintage Illinois 2022

 SRJX specializes in making creative wines for the adventurous!
 We’ve got something for everyone – reds, rosé, bourbon barrel-aged, even a vermouth.

-2022 Featured Wines
+2023 Featured Wines

 • Junction White – Made with local grapes, this dry white is great served chilled on its own but is crisp enough to work well with a variety of foods.
 Pineapple and stone fruit shine on the nose.
 Dry.
-Compares to: Riesling, late harvest.
+Compares to:Pinot gris.
 Foods: White sauces, seafood, sausages

 • Spoon River Red – A blend of locally-grown red grapes, ripened to maturity and aged in used bourbon barrels for 6 months to 1 year.
 The resultant wine has a more old-world profile, like a Burgundy or rustic Italian red.
 Dry to Semi-dry.
 Compares to: Old world Pinot.
 Food ideas: Wild game and fowl.
-Other ideas: really great on its own.

 • Concord – We wanted to do something a little different, blending the familiar character of the Concord grape with the tannic structure and warm vanilla flavor from bourbon barrels to create a more unique, interesting wine.
 Sweet.
 Compares to: Red Moscato.
 Food ideas: desserts.
-Other ideas: blend with peanut butter whiskey

-• Forgottonia Vermouth – This is a nod to classic vermouth wines from around the world, but is kept bright and fresh.
+• Forgottonia Red Vermouth – This is a nod to classic vermouth wines from around the world, but is kept bright and fresh.
 Locally-grown grapes are naturally fermented to a higher alcohol percentage, then the wine is aged in bourbon barrels for 6 months while infused with a proprietary blend of herbs to add zesty character.
 Sweet and Boozy.
 Food ideas: best before or after dinner.
 Other ideas: Fantastic over ice, mix with bourbon for a new take on a Manhattan.